 Is the WP Starter account a managed or shared account?

 How much bandwidth does it come with?

 What amount of storage does the WP Starter have included?

 What kind of visits / traffic is allowed in the WP Starter plan?

 Is the WP Starter a managed hosting account?

-Is there a free domain name included with the WP Starter account?
+Does iPage include a domain name with the WP Starter package?

 Is there a customer panel with the WP Starter account?